carLHW/2002-combat/main/README.md

 ## What The Project Is

 - This is a Java turn-based combat game.
-- It is based on:
-  - `Assignment PDF/SC2002 Turn-based Combat Assignment v3.pdf`
 - The game is command-line based.

 ## What Is Already Decided